jasenStudio/02-react-chat-sample-and-web-socket-io/README.md

 ### Frontend:
 - Built with **React**.
 - Uses **Vite** for fast development and optimized builds.
-- State management and hooks for handling real-time updates.
+- hooks for handling real-time updates.

 ### Backend:
 - Developed with **Node.js** and **TypeScript**.